queenk15/Black-Man-Run/README.md

 - Hearts give you an extra heart
 - The jar of donuts give you an extra life plus one point
 - Coins give you 5 points
+- The potion takes away 1 life and 5 points
+- The jar of peppermints gives you 10 points

 Obstacles:
 - There are holes in the game that you can fall through